Content from Read case data

 Performing data cleaning operations individually can be time-consuming and error-prone.
 The cleanepi package simplifies this process by offering a convenient wrapper function called clean_data(), which allows you to perform multiple operations at once.

-The clean_data() function applies a series of predefined data cleaning operations to the input dataset.
+When no cleaning operation is specified, the clean_data() function automatically applies a series of data cleaning operations to the input dataset.
 Here’s an example code chunk illustrating how to use clean_data() on a raw simulated Ebola dataset:

 R

-# Perfom the cleaning operations using the pipe (%>%) operator
+# Perform the cleaning operations using the pipe (%>%) operator

 cleaned_data <- raw_ebola_data %>%